mas-bandwidth/matchmaker/README.md

 ## Goal

-Find low latency for players as quickly as possible.
+Find low latency matches as quickly as possible.

 ## Strategy